TOI-1173 A $b$: The First Inflated Super-Neptune in a Wide Binary System: Discussion

-Our findings indicate that, when not considering tidal effects, TOI-1173 A $b$ has an envelope mass fraction $f_{\rm{env}},t$ of approximately $\sim48\%$.
-However, incorporating tidal heating into the model led to a significant decrease in the estimated envelope mass fraction, ranging from 10\% to 30\% for $\epsilon =$ 30\textdegree-60\textdegree.
+Our findings indicate that, when not considering tidal effects, TOI-1173 A $b$ has an envelope mass fraction $f_{\rm{env}},0$ of $48.4 \% \pm 0.3 \%$.
+However, incorporating tidal heating into the model led to a significant decrease in the estimated envelope mass fraction, ranging from $f_{\rm{env}},t$ = 18\%--40\% for $\epsilon =$ 30\textdegree--60\textdegree.
 This reduction in the envelope mass fraction is attributed to the impact of tidal inflation resulting from eccentricity and obliquity tides.
-Notably, for $\epsilon =$ 0\textdegree, the mass fraction would have decrease by 30\%, or alternatively, the expanded radius is resolved by including tidal inflation.
+For $\epsilon =$ 0\textdegree, it seems that tidal heating has no impact on the planet, as the 2D posterior distribution is below the lower limit of the estimated reduced tidal quality factor $\log_{10} Q' = 5.5$ (horizontal dashed lines in Fig. \ref{fig:envelope}).